EJI is pleased to announce the release of our new 2017 calendar, A History of Racial Injustice.

 Each year, we add more content and new essays to make the calendar a helpful tool for learning more about racial history.
 Expanded content from A History of Racial Injustice is available in our online timeline.

 EJI makes our calendar available at no cost, but donations are greatly appreciated.
-To request a calendar, please contact [email protected].
+To request a calendar, please complete this online order form.